KMouris/R_fac_snow/README.md

 ### rain_snow_rasters.py
 - determines if precipitation is snow or rain
-- generates a rain and snow raster resampled and snapped to a desired raster format (based on an example raster (snapraster, e.g. DEM used in RUSLE, or manually defined by the user).
+- generates a rain and snow raster resampled and snapped to a desired raster format based on an example raster (snapraster, e.g. DEM used in RUSLE) or manually defined by the user.

 | Input argument | Type | Description |
 |-----------------|------|-------------|